The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Service may not be available in remote or rural areas.

-Summary:Health and Safety Features
+Our Hands-on Experience:Health and Safety Features

 Health and safety is where the Jitterbug Smart4 really shines — as long as you’re willing to pay for it!
 I’m a big fan of Lively’s features that allow the Smart4 to double as a medical alert system.
 Lively’s phone plans offer a variety of health and safety features.
 The Smart4’s big, red Urgent Response button gives users instant access to Lively’s certified medical response agents 24/7 in case of an emergency.
-During testing all I had to do was press the red button and wait to connect with a live agent.
+All I had to do was press the red button and wait to connect with a live agent.
 Someone on the line was there to ask what I needed in just 15 seconds!

 Just keep in mind that you won’t get all of the safety bells and whistles with Lively’s Basic Plan.
 If health and safety are your main reasons for considering the Smart4, you’ll want to upgrade to the Preferred or Premium plan.
 The Preferred plan gives you access to 24/7 Urgent Response agents, as well as the Lively Link app.
-This app lets loved ones track the user and receive immediate notifications if there’s an emergency.
+The app lets loved ones track the user and receive immediate notifications if there’s an emergency.

 Battery Life